Methodist University logo

 About Methodist University

-Methodist University: Engage, Enrich, Empower Your Future.
+Methodist University: Engage, Enrich, Empower a vibrant private university community.

 Key Highlights